mkiang/modeling_reemergence/README.md

 - Similarly, `summaries.zip` and `supp_analyses.zip` need to be
   decompressed into the project root into folders called `./summaries/` and `./supp_analyses/`, respectively.

+Again, we note that you can reproduce the results in our paper without downloading our simulation files (by rerunning all the code).

 ### Package management